sid-sethi/PSQAN/README.md

 ## Usage

-Edit `config.yml` to set up the working directory and input files/directories. `snakemake` command should be issued from within the pipeline directory.
+Edit `config.yml` to set up the working directory, input files/directories and other required parameters. `snakemake` command should be issued from within the pipeline directory.
 Please note that before you run any of the `snakemake` commands, make sure to first activate the conda environment using the command `conda activate psqan`.

 ```bash
 cd PSQAN